Frequently asked questions

 Q: When will the review of background sound be completed?

 A: Work is still underway on this issue but the current situation with increasing infection rates and the need for further measures means this is going to take longer than initially envisaged.
-We must respond the situation as it unfolds and deal with immediate priorities but the review will be concluded in due course.
+An expert advisory group is taking forward this work that includes acoustic experts, industry body representatives and local and central government partners.

 Q: Are customers allowed to play games likes dominoes and darts?

-A: Darts may be played if there is a dedicated space for play away from thoroughfares i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts.
+A: Darts may be played if there is a dedicated space for play away from thoroughfares at Levels 0-1 i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts.
 Where this is not possible then it will be necessary to refrain from darts play at this time.
-Dominoes is not possible at this time.
-Proximity of players and the need for sharing of game pieces makes this activity too high risk.
+At Levels 2-3 darts should not be played.
+Dominoes is also not possible at this time at any level.
+Proximity of players and the need for sharing of game pieces makes this activity too high risk

 Q: We are famous for our quiz night, can we still host this?